fivetran/dbt_quickbooks/README.md

   using_purchase_tax_line: true # enable if you have purchase tax lines in QuickBooks
   using_refund_receipt_tax_line: true # enable if you have refund receipt tax lines in QuickBooks
   using_sales_receipt_tax_line: true # enable if you have sales receipt tax lines in QuickBooks
+  using_bill_tax_line: true # enable if you have bill tax lines in QuickBooks
+  using_credit_memo_tax_line: true # enable if you have credit memo tax lines in QuickBooks
+  using_deposit_tax_line: true # enable if you have deposit tax lines in QuickBooks
   using_tax_agency: true #enable if you have tax agencies in QuickBooks
   using_tax_rate: true #enable if you have tax rates in QuickBooks
 ```